I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportunmapmemory.md

 <p><b>VideoPortUnmapMemory</b> returns NO_ERROR if the mapping was released.
 Otherwise, it returns ERROR_INVALID_PARAMETER.</p>

 ## -remarks
 <p>A miniport driver cannot release a subrange of the mapping between a logical device range and the user-space virtual address range of its corresponding display driver.
 Whether the <i>VirtualAddress</i> parameter is the base virtual address for the mapped range that was returned by <b>VideoPortMapMemory</b>, or is an offset into that mapped virtual range, <b>VideoPortUnmapMemory</b> releases the mapping for the full range. </p>

-<p>A miniport driver cannot release a subrange of the mapping between a logical device range and the user-space virtual address range of its corresponding display driver.
-Whether the <i>VirtualAddress</i> parameter is the base virtual address for the mapped range that was returned by <b>VideoPortMapMemory</b>, or is an offset into that mapped virtual range, <b>VideoPortUnmapMemory</b> releases the mapping for the full range. </p>

 ## -requirements